|Nutrition Facts (per serving)|

-- Pull off approximately ten golfball-sized bits.
+Pull off approximately 10 golfball-sized bits.
 Shape them into balls and flatten each into a pancake.
-Poke a hole in the center of each flattened circles.
+Poke a hole in the center of each flattened circle.

-When warm, the bread can be covered in powdered sugar, like a powdered doughnut.
-Do this by placing the fried bread in a bag filled with a 1/2 cup of powdered sugar.
+When warm, the bread can be covered in confectioners' sugar, like a powdered doughnut.
+Do this by placing the fried bread in a bag filled with a 1/2 cup of confectioners' sugar.
 Give the bag a quick shake to cover the bread with sugar and remove the bread.

 The recipe above makes a fried bread in the Indian style.
 Many other cultures enjoy fried bread as well and here are some of our favorite recipes from around the world.

 - Hungarian Langos Fried Bread - This recipe uses a potato and instant yeast to create a fried bread that can be enjoyed sweet or savory.

 - Moroccan Harcha Fried Bread - A favorite pan-fried bread that uses semolina, this recipe is a cross between an English muffin and cornbread.
 It's tasty and rich, perfect for tea or breakfast.